traveltechdeluxe/ash-rbac/documentation/getting_started.md

   end
 ```

-The conditions are added to the policies as well.
+The conditions are added to the generated policies as well.

 ```elixir
 field_policies do